pnp/PnP-Tools/Solutions/Tenant Information Portal/readme.md

 ### Applies to
 -  Office 365 Multi-tenant (MT)
 -  Office 365 Dedicated (D)
--  SharePoint 2013/2016 on-premises with an low trust established
+-  SharePoint 2013/2016 on-premises with low trust established

 ### Prerequisites
 - An Azure subscription (a free trial is sufficient).
 If you don't already have an Azure subscription, you may get a free subscription by signing up at [https://azure.microsoft.com](https://azure.microsoft.com).
 All of the Azure AD features used in this application are available free of charge.